-Statisticians are employed by government agencies, insurance firms, media companies, research institutes, and sports or even agricultural organizations.
+Statisticians often work for government agencies, insurance firms, media companies, research institutes, and sports or even agricultural organizations.
 Most higher-level statistician jobs require a master’s degree though a bachelor’s degree will get you in the door.

 Investment analysts spend their day following the ups and downs of financial markets.
-These experts’ study economic trends, track and review financial data, and monitor the performance of company stocks and bonds.
-They use their findings to evaluate investment opportunities and advice corporations on what opportunities are worth investing in.
+These experts study economic trends, track and review financial data, and monitor the performance of company stocks and bonds.
+They use their findings to evaluate investment opportunities and advise corporations on what opportunities are worth investing in.

 Investment analysts may be employed by securities organizations, banks, and insurance companies.
 You need two fundamental skills to be successful in this field.
 One is the ability to calculate and evaluate the value of various investments.
 The second is the ability to communicate your findings clearly in written reports.
 A license from the Financial Industry Regulatory Authority (FINRA) is a mandatory requirement to practice as an investment analyst.